This Is How I Break My Vows

 And everyone would say Hallelujah with varying levels of sarcasm and begin to eat.

 I love my father’s chicken on the grounds stories.
-Church and food go hand in hand, and St. Luke’s is certainly a testament to that.
+Church and food go hand in hand, and this church is certainly a testament to that.

 This story from the Book of Acts is about how the people of God find sustenance, both physical and spiritual sustenance.